 We advise all audience members to check the weather forecast prior to coming to a show, and make sure to pack sun cream, sun hat, wet weather gear and any other necessary items.
 Please do not use umbrellas while watching a show, as they can obstruct the view of other audience members.
 We recommend plastic ponchos as a cheap and effective way of keeping dry.
 Shakespeare's Wanderers perform in all but the worst weather conditions and will rarely cancel a show.
 More information is available on our weather policy.

 While we think that our shows are a great introduction to Shakespeare and outdoor theatre, you'll need to consider whether your children will be able to sit through a two hour performance.
-Our recommended age guidance is eight years and above, but some younger children may enjoy the show - we'll leave it to your judgement.
+Our recommended age guidance is six years and above, but some younger children may enjoy the show - we'll leave it to your judgement.
 We're happy for people to bring dogs along to a show, as long as they're able to sit quietly throughout the performance.

 PLEASE NOTE - If you buy a ticket for one of our shows, we will retain your name, email address and phone number to process your transaction.
 If you choose to hear from us about future performances, we will only contact you by email.